 One of the great things about this board is the camber underfoot.
 When it comes time to load the Gold Member Splitboard and pop off stumps, pillows or whatever the backcountry throws your way, it doesn’t take much effort to let this board fly.
 Especially considering it is built with the lightweight Firepower construction.

 Toss in 7 burly Serrated Magne–Traction contact points and rest assured when it comes to shredding the gnar these edges will lock into place.
 Some people actually recommend de-tuning these a bit.
 My only advise would be to watch these edges around dogs especially as I managed to cut myself just grabbing the board.
 Talk about sharp edges.

 C2 Profiles and Skinning

 Loved the board on the way down, had a hard time with this splitboard on the way up hill and here’s why.
-With a rocker/camber profile the board rips (see above) however when it comes to skinning these profiles make things much tougher than they should be.
+With a rocker/camber profile, the board rips (see above) however when it comes to skinning these profiles make things much tougher than they should be.
 Camber offers great edge hold on the way up, rocker or reserved camber does the opposite.
-If you have ever toured with a board with rocker under the binding while in ski mode, most likely you have experience the feeling of your skin sliding backwards.
-It’s a sinking feeling and a great way to exert way to much energy on the way up.
+If you have ever toured with a board with rocker under the binding while in ski mode, most likely you have experienced the feeling of your skin sliding backward.
+It’s a sinking feeling and a great way to exert way too much energy on the way up.

 We used to think it was the skins fault, then we started looking closer at the profiles.
 One nice thing about this boards design though is how easily skins can hook to the notched swallow tail, a trend we are seeing a ton of lately in powder boards.